The Luckiest Bank Robber in the World or Not? The Jim Hayes Story

-In March 2018, Jim Hayes pleaded guilty on four counts of robbery.
-By the time, he had gotten clean from the drugs and he was capable of thinking clearly once again.
+In March 2018, Jim Hayes pleaded guilty to four counts of robbery.
+By that time, he had gotten clean from the drugs and he was capable of thinking clearly once again.

-Jim’s attorney put emphasis on his clean criminal record, non-violent nature of the crime and the pressing circumstances that had forced Jim to break the law.
-The former millionaire was sentenced to 33 months in prison, three years of probation and a fine of 39,424 dollars.
+Jim’s attorney put emphasis on his clean criminal record, the non-violent nature of the crime, and the pressing circumstances that had forced Jim to break the law.
+The former millionaire was sentenced to 33 months in prison, three years of probation, and a fine of 39,424 dollars.
 According to his lawyer, the nature of the crimes warranted a much harsher sentence.